 Since the beginning of cinema, films have been pushing the boundaries of what society deems to be “acceptable entertainment.”
 If filmmakers did not take chances, did not dare to question the establishment, and instead opt to walk the line - films like The Wild Bunch and Psycho would never have been made.
 Thankfully artists have always been there to challenge authority.
 These are the most controversial movies of all time.

-Some of the movies on this list were banned and/or denounced because they were too violent and graphic like Stanley Kubrick’s A Clockwork Orange.
-Horror films like Rosemary’s Baby and The Exorcist may be considered tame by today’s standards, but at the time of their release, many moviegoers and critics were shocked and appalled by their gratuitous violence.
+Some of the movies on this list were banned and/or denounced because they were too graphic like Stanley Kubrick’s A Clockwork Orange.
+Horror films like Rosemary’s Baby and The Exorcist may be considered tame by today’s standards, but at the time of their release, many moviegoers and critics were shocked and appalled by what they depicted.

 Actors: Ruggero Deodato, Luca Barbareschi, Robert Kerman, Gregory Snegoff, Edward Mannix, + more